-The Victorian Government today has confirmed the route for Melbourne’s North East Link, which it anticipates will the biggest transport project in the state’s history.
+The Victorian Government today has confirmed the route for Melbourne’s North East Link, which it anticipates will be the biggest transport project in the state’s history.

 North East Link will begin on the Eastern Freeway at Springvale Road where the capacity of the Eastern will be doubled with six extra dedicated lanes to eliminate some of eastern Melbourne’s worst bottlenecks.